-And finding a suitable skincare routine seems like an exhaustive multi-step process.
+And does finding a suitable skincare routine seem like an exhaustive multi-step process?

-But it isn’t all about as many steps as it is humanly possible to do before bed.
+A good routine isn’t about as many steps to take before bed.

-The key is daily prevention and nurturing through layering.
+The key, infact, is daily prevention and nurturing through layering.

-And understanding how to cleanse, exfoliate, and moisturise your skin correctly.
+And understanding exactly how to cleanse, exfoliate, and moisturise your skin.

-With our expert tips from the Gods of Hydration, your skin will be moisturised in no time.
+With our expert tips from the Gods of Hydration, your skin will soon be moisturised.

 Step1.
 Start with the eye cleanse

-The first step is cleaning your eyes with an oil-based eye makeup remover to help melt off your mascara.
+The first step is to cleanse your eyes with an oil-based eye makeup remover to melt off your mascara.

 Be careful not to get overzealous, as you could overload the delicate tissue around your eyes, which will cause more more dryness and irritation.

-This is the initial calm before the storm step as you prepare for skincare justice to be served in the form of cleansing.
+Your eye cleanse is the initial calm before the storm step, as you prepare for skincare justice to be served in the form of cleansing.

 Step 2: Use a non-foaming cleanser

-Dry skin types love a nourishing oil or cream cleanser, and they won’t disrupt your skin’s barrier function like many foaming, and surfactant-based cleaners do.
+Dry skin types love a nourishing oil or cream cleanser.

-Ideally, choose one that will gently cleanse whilst leaving your delicate acid mantle and existing hydration intact.
+So choose a cleanser that will gently cleanse whilst leaving your delicate acid mantle and existing hydration intact.

 Miracle cleanse is a thrill to use on dry skin and continues to be the bedrock for many of our client’s dry skin care routine.

-It’s chock full of fatty acids, protective antioxidants and phospholipids—an intelligent ingredient that works as both an emulsifier and a thickener, helping to buffer the contact of cleansing agents against your skin.
+It’s chock full of fatty acids, protective antioxidants and phospholipids—intelligent ingredients that works as both an emulsifier and a thickener, helping to buffer the contact of cleansing agents against your skin.

 Gently massage the cold-pressed oils and organic botanicals into your skin to break down those stubborn makeup bonds, which also helps remove ageing free radicals that build up on your skin throughout the day and gently rinse.